saddington/yen-handbook/1-employment.md

 #### Internet Use Is Not Private

 We reserve the right to monitor employee use of the Internet at any time.
 You should not expect that your use of the Internet—including but not limited to the sites you visit, the amount of time you spend online, and the communications you have—will be private.

+## Company Credit Card

+All team members will receive a company card from Brex for incidentals in the course of work for YEN. **Exercise good hygiene here** and always be sure to text the picture of receipts for record keeping.
+There are no hard and fast rules on what is acceptable but any expense here should be in pursuit of your work at YEN.

+Examples:

+- Dropped your mouse and need a new one?
+Use the Brex!
+- Taking out a colleague for a meal to network and explain YEN?
+Use Brex.
+- Maybe you need a new laptop bag.
+Brex, use it.
+- Need to book a plane ticket or hotel for a YEN event?
+Brex.
+- Need a new notebook computer?
+Nope, check in with the team first.

+In general, when purchasing a good to use for business or an event supporting the business, you can use your Brex.
+If you want to support someone on a one time or recurring basis for a service, use your personal card to do so (gofundme, Patreon, etc).

+Direct any questions about this on Slack and we'll clarify!

+## Wellness Stipend

+Employees will receive a $500 per pay period wellness stipend as part of payroll paid through Gusto.
+This is our investment in everyone and our belief in healthy people.

+Use this at your discretion on anything wellness related (physical, mental, emotional, spiritual).

+## Relocation Costs Reimbursement

+Life happens, and we understand that a move can be disruptive and an ordeal, whether it’s short or long distance.

+We cover up to $5,000 in reimbursements moving-related costs.

+**Does the relocation have to be related to my role/work?**
+No, we’re committed to helping you do your best work wherever that may make sense for you.
+So we’ll cover moving expenses up to the cap no matter the reason.

+**Could I get an advance on my reimbursement?”**
+If you need an advance to cover a reimbursable cost, talk to [John](mailto:john@yen.io) to arrange it.

+**If I move multiple times, does the $5,000 amount reset every time?**
+No, it’s a $5,000 cap per employee during the lifetime of employment.

+## Reasonable Work Schedule (40-Hours per Week)

+We believe that the way to be most productive (and happy!) is with a reasonable, balanced work schedule.
+Working long hours for long periods of time results in mental exhaustion and shoddy work that needs to be fixed later.
+For programmers, working long hours does not necessarily translate to more code written.

+Consequently, we believe that **40-hours per week** is more than enough to perform the work necessary to create meaningful and impactful software for our community.
+In other words, we pay San Francisco-based salary for 40-hours of work a week.
+We think that's fair and we believe this also minimizes the chance of burnout.

+And remember: Different people have different ways of being productive.
+Some people get more done in the morning and prefer to get an early start.
+Maybe you get a lot done in the wee hours of the night, but you have trouble starting work before lunch.
+Either way, as long as you're getting your work done, team members at YEN should design their own schedule around their own balance of work and life.
+It should be sustainable and reasonable.

+When we have a "crunch period", usually around ship dates, you should be well-rested and caught up on your errands, so if you need to work longer days than usual for a week or two so that a release can get out the door on time, you won't be exhausted.
+Make regular time for your family and friends throughout the year so that crunch periods don't become a habit, and work doesn't become a death march.
+Feel free to rearrange your weekly schedule, for example, working slightly longer on Monday through Thursday and taking Friday afternoons off during the summer.

+There isn't a "right" or "wrong" way to do work, only an _aligned_ way that requires healthy communication and trust.

+Customer-facing employees may need to work more regular schedules to ensure that customers who call us receive a timely response.
+These employees, including support teams, etc., may be required to work specific hours so that we can answer tickets when they come in.
+In these cases we'll work with you to design a schedule of about 40 hours per week (although it might be slightly longer during crunch periods and slightly shorter otherwise).
+Some employees may be required to remain "on call" and available on short notice in case of certain extreme situations.

+All of this remains open to dialogue so that we can change the practices to suit our needs, especially as they change.